learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 Server side javascript is a seriously awesome thing, and while this book will only give an introductory look at what's possible, we'll be using many command line tools based on node.js that are installable using `npm`, node's package manager.

 ### Testing javascript
 Writing tests for your code does two things: ensure your code works as expected when changes are made, and provides examples of usage of your project.
-When applicable we'll write the tests for a project first, before writing the code that does the real work, and we'll describe later why this is a useful workflow.
+When applicable, we'll write the tests for a project first before writing the code that does the real work, and we'll describe later why this is a useful workflow.